Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 See "Final Fate" below

-As can be seen from the above information, Arnold Hague has included Bra-Kar, together with the Norwegian Bonneville, in Convoy SL 31, departing Freetown on May 9-1940.
-The following month we find her in Convoy OB 175, which originated in Liverpool on June 27-1940 and dispersed on the 30th, Bra-Kar arriving Halifax independently on July 10.
-This convoy also included the Norwegian Belita, Egda, Norma, Solstad, Sveve and Vestland.
+Arnold Hague has included Bra-Kar, together with the Norwegian Bonneville, in Convoy SL 31, departing Freetown on May 9-1940.
+According to Page 1 of the archive documents, she arrived Falmouth on May 24.
+The following month we find her, together with the Norwegian Belita, Egda, Norma, Solstad, Sveve and Vestland, in Convoy OB 175, which originated in Liverpool on June 27 and dispersed on the 30th, Bra-Kar arriving Halifax independently on July 10, continuing to Botwood that same day, arriving there July 13.
 Bra-Kar, in station 82, had a general cargo, and her destination is given as Montreal.
-I don't see any arrival date for Montreal in the record, however.
-Note that Bra-Kar is said to have been one of the ships that transported Norway's gold to the U.S. that summer - perhaps this was the voyage on which she carried the gold?
-This would explain the "general cargo"; it would be unusual otherwise for a ship to carry a gargo on a westbound voyage (see Bomma for more details on the gold transports).
+Note that she's said to have been one of the ships that transported Norway's gold to North America that summer - perhaps this was the voyage on which she carried the gold?
+My page about Bomma has more details on the gold transports and the ships involved, Norma being one of them.

-Later that summer and fall she made some voyages on the west coast of the U.S. and Canada, and also made a couple of voyages to Cristobal.
-She was scheduled to return to the U.K. in the Halifax-U.K. Convoy HX 80 on Oct.
+That fall, Bra-Kar made some voyages on the west coast of the U.S. and Canada, and also made a couple of voyages to Cristobal.
+With a cargo of lead, lumber and canned goods, she was scheduled to return to the U.K. in Convoy HX 80 from Halifax on Oct.
 12-1940, but instead joined the next convoy on Oct.
 16, HX 81, which arrived Liverpool on Nov.
-2, cargo of lead, lumber and canned goods, station 62.
-She headed back to the U.S. again later that month, having joined Convoy OB 245, which left Liverpool on Nov.
-18-1940 and dispersed on the 22nd, Bra-Kar arriving Hampton Roads independently on Dec.
-6. Snar and Teneriffa are also listed in this convoy.
+2. She headed back to the U.S. again later that month, having joined Convoy OB 245, which left Liverpool on Nov.
+18 and dispersed on the 22nd, Bra-Kar arriving Hampton Roads independently on Dec.
+6. Snar and Teneriffa are also listed in this convoy - ref. links provided within the Voyage Record above for more on the OB convoys mentioned here.
+Bra-Kar's subsequent voyages are shown on Page 1 (as can be seen, she had quite a long stay in Vancouver at the beginning of 1941).

 For more information on all the other Norwegian ships named here, please see the alphabet index at the end of this page, or go to the Master Ship Index.